luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/02-venus.md

 The surface is rugged and beautiful in its way.
 Old timers say it’s like a cross between the high desert of the American southwest, with its vast plateaus and canyons, and Iceland, with its black basaltic rock, crisscrossed in the lowlands by rivers of magma.

 The winds that whip volcano, mesa, and lava plain are a superheated mix of carbon dioxide and sulfuric acid.
-At the surface, the pressure is almost 100 times that of Earth's atmosphere (or equivalent to a kilometer below Earth’s oceans).
+At the surface, the pressure is almost 100 times that of Earth’s atmosphere (or equivalent to a kilometer below Earth’s oceans).
 Only dim light reaches down here, and that which does is refracted by the titanic pressures, so that to someone on the surface, the horizons rise around them like the sides of a colossal bowl.
 Temperatures reach nearly 500 Celsius.
 Lead is permanently molten, metal sags and flows, and carbon dioxide exists in a supercritical state where it’s both a liquid and a gas.

 Only the most specialized biological settlers call the surface home, and they’re confined to low-pressure zones high in the mountains.
 The peaks offer rich mining and good sites from which to remote control equipment closer to the surface.
 Although it’s possible to jam from orbit, relay stations on the peaks experience less communications lag and fewer weather-related disruptions.